Chittagong Grammar School: History

 The Chittagong Grammar School (CGS) was founded in 1992, to satisfy the need for an international school in Chittagong.

 A derelict building on Sarson Road was renovated and refurbished to house the school which opened in January 1993.
 There were only five classes - 5 to 9, 64 students and 14 teachers.
 Enrollment commenced in October/November 1992 and classes began on 12 January 1993.

 The range of classes was expanded and by 1996 the entire range of classes (Playgroup to 'O' Levels) was being offered.
 Later the same year, the academic year of the school was changed from January - December to a September - June session.

 In September 1996, CGS relocated and moved the Junior Section (Playgroup- Class 3) to its new premises.

 In addition to Round Square, CGS is a member of several other international organizations, including a College Board Center (SAT tests), Duke of Edinburgh's Award Scheme (DOE), International School Services (ISS), Harvard University Model United Nations (MUN) and an international Fellowship Centre for Cambridge International Examinations (CIE).

 Curriculum

 CGS follows a British school curriculum, with the exception of the CGS NC campus, which follows the national curriculum.

 During the school year several field trips are conducted to complement the curriculum being taught in class.

 Extracurricular activities

 The school has an extracurricular programmes including: aerobics, arts and crafts, badminton, basketball, chess, community service, cricket, dance, debating, drama, elocution, embroidery, environmental conservation, excursions/expeditions, fitness training, general knowledge instrumental music, karate, literary magazine, newspaper, photography, soccer, swimming, table tennis, taekwondo, track and field, vocal music, volleyball, yearbook, yoga.
 Clubs include Bengali Society, Book, Boy Scouts, Girl Guides, Nature society, Publishing, Science, Web Society and Young Readers.

-Cricket Team

-Chittagong Grammar School boasts a dynamic cricket team coached by Mohammad Azim Uddin, having coached the team for well over 15 years.
-The team recently won the RS CICT (Round Square CGS International Cricket Tournament), beating teams like Presidency and Welham Boys' School from India to attain the title.
-In 2022/23 they were runners up in the Scholastica International Cricket Tournament.

-The team was runners-up in the Sunnydale Inter-School Cricket Tournament 2024 which was hosted at Shyamoli Club in Dhaka, from October 17 to October 19.